 Todd oversees and coordinates much of Great River Greening’s staff, ensuring that the volunteer program and conservation program meet the agency’s mission and goals, and that procedures and protocols are followed.
 He is also a project manager and designer on studies focused on sustainable landscape design, alternative stormwater design, shoreline restoration, river and stream bank restoration.
 He holds a M.L.A., University of Minnesota

 Wiley oversees restoration activities across some of Great River Greening’s hallmark projects including Pilot Knob Hill and Fish Creek.
 He oversees GRG’s Minnesota Environment and Natural Resources Trust Fund grants as part of the Metro Conservation Corridors partnership.
 He also leads the prescribed burn program and prescribed grazing implementation, and manages research projects.
 Wiley holds a M.S., Conservation Biology, University of Minnesota.

-Katie manages and coordinate the volunteer events at Greening, including the Volunteer Supervisor and Field Learning for Teens programs.
-She holds a B.S. in biology, University of Wisconsin-Whitewater, minoring in environmental studies.
+Katie manages and coordinates the volunteer events at Greening, including the Volunteer Supervisor and Field Learning for Teens programs.
+She holds a B.S. in biology from the University of Wisconsin-Whitewater, minoring in environmental studies.

 firstname.lastname@example.org | 651.272.3986